 For several years, APA's mystery shoppers have encountered new car dealerships that heavily promoted their own vehicle etching systems, most frequently Protector Plus.
 APA observed heavy markups on Protector Plus charged by some dealers, because Protector Plus did not publish its list prices (the product costs the dealer about $50, but we saw it selling for up to $495, included with "admin" or "DOC" charges).
 Also, in some markets, dealers told the APA shoppers an etching job was mandatory with every vehicle, even though requiring you to take it is illegal in Canada.
 In Ontario, this practice, called "tied selling" has been banned under the standards of business practices applicable to car dealers.

 Sherlock has been around since 1983.
 The company monitors the quality of installations, including checking with consumers.
-The $259 published retail price allows a fair return to the dealer, and Sherlock does not tolerate a dealer selling its product at a higher than suggested retail price; in fact, APA learned that Sherlock has actually ordered dealers to refund overcharges to consumers.
+The $259 published retail price at an aftermarket installer like Lebeau allows a fair return (many car dealers charge a bit more for the application), and Sherlock does not tolerate a dealer selling its product at an exaggerated price; in fact, APA learned that Sherlock has actually ordered dealers to refund blatant overcharges to consumers.

 To APA's knowledge, Sherlock is the only identification company in Canada that maintains a complete and reliable database, with several years of marked vehicles accessible to the police.
 The Sherlock number is unique, which makes it harder for a thief to disguise the vehicle with "borrowed" VIN numbers from other vehicles.
 Sherlock is committed to quality control, and in Quebec, where it is the dominant aftermarket antitheft marking system; Sherlock has maintained high standards for its applications.
 The Sherlock application would be very costly to remove from all the marked metal, exterior plastic, and under hood and interior mechanical parts.
 While extensive identification with non-original markings may be a concern with collector cars, APA believes the advantages outweigh esthetic concerns with most high-theft-risk and high-end vehicles.